yangelis/example_DA_study/README.md

 Git may trigger an error after ```git submodule init```, in which case you can mark the directory as safe using the command suggested by git, and enter ```git submodule init``` again.

-⚠️ **Please note that this example makes use of the HL-LHC optics files on the CERN AFS disk (e.g. ```/afs/cern.ch/eng/lhc/optics/HLLHCV1.5```)**.
-If you don't have access to AFS, you will have to install the files manually, [as done in the previous versions of this repository](https://github.com/xsuite/example_DA_study/blob/release/v0.1.1/make_miniconda.sh).

 ## Running a simple parameter scan simulation

 This section introduces the basic steps to run a simple parameter scan simulation.
 The simulation consists in tracking a set of particles for a given number of turns, and computing the dynamics aperture for each particle.
 To get a more refined understanding of what the scripts used below are actually doing, please check the section [What happens under the hood](#what-happens-under-the-hood).